joel1di1/android-google-plus-omniauth-tutorial/README.md

   	end
   	```

-	Then, add this code to our `config/initializers/omniauth.rb` file so omniauth knows which action to call when an error occurs :
+	Then, add this code to our `config/initializers/omniauth.rb` file so omniauth knows which action to call when an error occurs:

 		OmniAuth.config.on_failure = SessionsController.action(:oauth_failure)

 - We are ready to call the authentication route from our client.
-Using the library Ion to perform the request, here is the code we can add to our login activity, right after having fetched the one-time code from Google :
+Using the library Ion to perform the request, here is the code we can add to our login activity, right after having fetched the one-time code from Google:

 	```java
 	Ion.with(this)